EmreGunner/Leda-instagram-dm-tool/POSTHOG_INTEGRATION.md

 # PostHog Analytics Integration

-PostHog has been successfully integrated into the BulkDM application for comprehensive analytics tracking.
+PostHog has been successfully integrated into the Socialora application for comprehensive analytics tracking.

 ## ✅ What's Been Integrated